AdguardTeam/AdguardKnowledgeBase/11.home/01.overview/docs.en.md

 * MIPS
 * MIPSLE

 A detailed installation guide can be found [here](https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started).
-Starting the installtion process of AdGuard Home requires minimal technical knowledge and familiarity with such concepts as command prompt.
+Starting the installation process of AdGuard Home requires minimal technical knowledge and familiarity with such concepts as command prompt.
 However, once you perform first few steps, you'll be met with a visual installation wizard.

 <img src="https://cdn.adguard.com/public/Adguard/Blog/AGHome/wizard.png" width="650" />